dotnet/csharplang/proposals/ranges.md

 * `op_Indexer_Extension(this TCollection<TItem> collection, ...arguments supplied to the indexer)`

 This workaround will be removed once contract with runtime/framework is finalized, and before the feature is declared complete.

-Moreover, `System.Index` should have an implicit conversion from `System.Int32`, in order not to need to overload for mixing integers and indexes over multi-dimensional signatures.

 ## Alternatives